tpbarron/adacurv/README.md

 ## Running the example scripts:

 For a faster start we include a `quick_start.py` file in each of the `mnist` and `mjrl` experiment directories that runs a single sample experiment.
+Once this has finished the data can be plotted with the `plot_quick_start.py` script.

 <!-- ## In-progress updates: